 Climate change and disease outbreaks are among the top environmental transformations that are intimately related to demographic processes.
 Although they manifest themselves on different time scales, they are both fueled by population processes and they both have an unequal impact on different demographic groups.
 The relationships between population dynamics and the environment are far from being fully theorized, and an improved understanding of these processes is urgently needed.

-We study how the digitalization of life differentially affects social relations, emotional well-being, the way we spend our time, and how raising children affects the health and well-being of parents.
-We assess the health-related effects of social media use and how self-regulation can help people make healthier choices and change their behavior in ways that lead to better health outcomes.
+We study how the digitalization of life differentially affects social relations, emotional well-being, and the way we spend our time, and how raising children impacts the health and well-being of parents.
+We assess the health-related effects of social media use and how self-regulation can help people to make healthier choices and change their behavior in ways that lead to better health outcomes.

 The Natural Environment

 We focus on climate change and disease outbreaks.
 We develop formal models to understand the consequences of demographic variables on disease dynamics, and we leverage digital technologies to monitor and understand the social and behavioral responses to disease outbreaks.
 In the context of climate change research, we assess how demographic change affects the demand for energy-intensive goods, with implications for carbon emissions.
 We also assess the differential demographic impact of climate-induced disasters.

 We evaluate how economic and demographic transformations are interrelated with social change, and we develop methodological innovations to study population processes.
 These include the use of agent-based simulation models to study changing social roles in society, the application of Facebook data to measure fertility indicators, and the use of network theory to understand the structure of group dynamics.

 Technology Use and Its Effects on Time-Use Patterns, Social Relationships, and Well-Being Project details

 Self-Regulation and Health Behavior: How People Can Successfully Change Their Actions and Live Healthier Project details

 Computational, Formal, and Behavioral Modeling of Infectious Disease Dynamics Project details